am23219/ari-asthma-study/README.md

-# UC Study Site
+# IMAGINE Study - Severe Asthma

-This is a Next.js project for a clinical trial landing page for Ulcerative Colitis.
+This is a Next.js project for a clinical trial landing page for the IMAGINE Study, evaluating a new investigational treatment for severe asthma.

 ## Getting Started